Visit Crescent Falls Alberta 2026

 With a sky completely void of clouds on the day of my visit, a colourful sunset image was no longer a possibility.

-An Award-Winning Photograph
+Award-Winning Crescent Falls Photograph

 The double waterfall called Crescent Falls in Alberta, Canada at night with the full moon visible over the falls.